-Together, we can reduce overdose fatalities in Michigan.
+Together, we can reduce overdose deaths in Michigan.

 What is harm reduction?